OscarC17/animated-wallpaper-c/README.md

 # animated-wallpaper-c
 ___Original proof of concept by [AlecsFerra](https://gist.github.com/AlecsFerra/ef1cc008990319f3b676eb2d8aa89903)___

 Draws a series of bmp images to the window root to create an animated wallpaper, very resource intensive.
-Intended for use with minimalist Xorg-based window managers such as DWM.
+Intended for use with minimalist Xorg window managers such as DWM.

 Building:
 ```make```